Rzpeg/CodeCop.Setup/README.md

         .Create()
         .Activate();

-The sample application CodeCop.Setup.Demo comes with the solution.
+The sample console application CodeCop.Setup.Demo comes with the solution.
+The documentation file is located in <b>Help</b> folder.

 License
 ====